-We are also a Healthy School and we take responsibility for maintaining and promoting the health and wellbeing of the Trinity Fields team (pupils, parents/carers, staff, governors etc.).
-This includes teaching pupils about how to lead healthy lives and enabling both pupils and staff to take control over aspects of the school environment which influence their health.
+We are a Healthy School; we take responsibility for maintaining and promoting the health and wellbeing of the Trinity Fields team (pupils, parents/carers, staff, governors etc.).
+This includes teaching pupils about how to lead healthy lives by enabling them and staff to take control over aspects of the school environment that influence their health and wellbeing.
+We achieved the Welsh Network of Healthy School Schemes National Quality Award in March 2018, with re-accreditation in December 2020.

-Refer to "Health and Well-being for Pupils" policy and our whole school "Health and Wellbeing" policy for further details.
+Refer to "Health and Well-being for Pupils" policy and our whole school "Health and Well-being" policy for further details.